thennothinghappened/pelorus/README.md

 # Pelorus
  A custom Compose Multiplatform-based client for the [Compass](https://www.compass.education/) API! \
- API handling using [Kotlass](https://github.com/thennothinghappened/kotlass), HTML rendering using [HtmlText](https://github.com/thennothinghappened/HtmlText).
+ API handling using [Kotlass](https://github.com/thennothinghappened/kotlass), HTML rendering using [HtmlText](https://github.com/thennothinghappened/HtmlText). \
+ Thanks to [Qawaz's fork](https://github.com/Qawaz/compose-datetime) of the Material Datepicker for making it so easy to set that up in Multiplatform! \
  Currently in beta!

 ## Features